hpehl/wildfly-container-versions/README.md

 A library for managing WildFly container versions deployed at https://hub.docker.com/r/jboss/wildfly and https://quay.io/repository/wildfly/wildfly.

-The library contains a struct describing WildFly container versions:
+The library contains a struct describing WildFly container versions and functions to parse expressions that are either short versions, multipliers, ranges, enumerations, or a combination of them.

 ```rust
 use semver::Version;